Tummy Turmoil

 If a pet vomits, its stomach is saying it wants to be empty.
 Ring your veterinarian to check but the general strategy is to withhold food for about twenty-four hours.
 Provided that your pet is not dehydrated, water should be withheld for an hour or more.

 After this time your pet should be given some form of fluid to replace that which has been lost with the vomiting.
-Your pet will have lost essentialvet_and_fear_daxytx electrolytes so rather than offering water, give your dog or cat a drink of a balanced electrolyte solution such as Lectade.
+Your pet will have lost essential electrolytes so rather than offering water, give your dog or cat a drink of a balanced electrolyte solution such as Lectade.
 Lectade is available from your veterinary surgeon.
 Offer a small amount at first and, if no further vomiting occurs, continue offering small amounts of fluid every thirty to sixty minutes.

 If your pet vomits again, you should be off to your veterinarian.